ashokbhow/Capstone-Project/README.md

 # Capstone-Project
-# A Machine Learning Approch to predict Epileptic Seizure from a multiclass epilepsy data
+# A Machine Learning Application to predict Epileptic Seizure from a multiclass epilepsy data
 # Python and R
 #
 This work is being carried out for the Capstone Project on a medical data of Electroencephalogram (EEG) records of Epileptic cases.